jsyoon0823/hide-and-seek/README.md

 ### Code explanation

 (1) data
-- public_data directory: public data to be released to the participants (as an example)
+- public_data directory: this directory contains dummy public data to be used prior to data access being granted
-- amsterdam_data directory: amsterdam data should be in this directory named as train_longitudinal_data.csv (main data)
+- amsterdam_data directory: amsterdam data should be saved in this directory with the file name set to train_longitudinal_data.csv (main data)
-- data_utils.py: train/test data division
+- data_utils.py: used to divide data into train/test splits
-- data_preprocess.py: data preprocessing for Amsterdam database
+- data_preprocess.py: data preprocessing tools for Amsterdam database

 (2) hider
-- add_noise: add Gaussian noise on the original data and use it as the synthetic data
+- add_noise: a simple model that adds Gaussian noise to the original data to create the synthetic data
-- timegan: TimeGAN (Yoon et al., NeurIPS 2019) model for generating synthetic time-series data
+- timegan: TimeGAN (Yoon et al., NeurIPS 2019) - model based on GANs to generate synthetic data

 (3) master (only for the master (competition owner))
 - main_master.py: main file for the evaluation
 - masters need to put test_longitudinal_data.csv in data/amsterdam directory

 (4) metrics
-- general_rnn.py: general rnn models for evaluation
+- general_rnn.py: general rnn models used to compute metrics
-- metric_utils.py: feature prediction & one-step ahead prediction & reidentification score
+- metric_utils.py: feature prediction & one-step ahead prediction & reidentification score - all submissions will be ranked based on reidentification score, while hider submissions must meet a minimum threshold in feature and one-step ahead precition

 (5) seeker
 - knn: use the distance between original and synthetic data for reidentifying the real data
-- binary_predictor: use the binary predictor (to classify the genereated data and real data) to define the distance between original and synthetic data.
+- binary_predictor: use a binary classifier to classify genereated data and the (enlarged) real data.
-                    Then, use that distance for reidentifying the real data
+                    Reidentify by selecting the subset of the enlarged data with the highest classification scores (i.e. that is "most" mis-classified as generated).

 (6) main_hide-and-seek.py
-- main file that competition participants (both hider and seeker) can use.
+- main file that competition participants (both hider and seeker) can use to run the benchmarks against each other or their own models by substituting their model for the appropriate model.

 ### Command inputs: